Adyen/adyen-sap-customer-checkout/README.md

 ### Quickselection Buttons

-Please be aware, that the board and unboard buttons should only be visible for administrative users not for cashiers!
+Please be aware that the board and unboard buttons should only be visible for administrative users not for cashiers!

 Board app: